rezons/rezons.github.io/docs/index.md

 - the data they analyze (which may chage from day to day).
 - and the particular goals we want to achieve (which may change from user to user).

+It turns out that this data-centric and goal-centric approach is astonoshingly useful. semu supervised learning  manifolds data reduction.

 Hence we offer a data-centric and human-centric of inexact algorithms.
 Our approach includes data mining and optimization and geometry.
 ALso, we will talk  about human psychology., inparticualr heuristics, satisficing, and knowledge acqusition.